 Drive sales on autopilot with ecommerce-focused featuresSee Features

-- How to begin formulating an omnichannel marketing strategy for your own business
+- How to create an omnichannel marketing strategy for your own business

 What is omnichannel marketing?

-Thus, a marketing approach that is omnichannel in nature creates seamless messaging across channels.
-Each channel works together—and we stress “works together”—to create a unified message and voice for your brand.
+Thus, the aim of omnichannel marketing is to create seamless messaging across channels.
+Each channel is supposed to work together to create a unified message and voice for your brand.
 For instance, an omnichannel marketing strategy would ban sending an SMS message about a particular product to someone who just purchased it.